 During the summer swimming season, families who don’t have private pools count on public-pool operators to follow local, state, and federal regulations to help ensure their safety.
 But according to the National Safety Council, 600 children and adults drown every year in swimming pools, nearly half in community pools.

 For safety’s sake, some things to be aware of when visiting a public pool or spa include:

 When you arrive at the pool or spa, take a look around and observe whether or not appropriate equipment is present, such as:

-- Signs indicating that the pool or spa has been inspected and is compliant with federal and local laws and regulations.
+- Signs indicating that the custom swimming pools or spa has been inspected and is compliant with federal and local laws and regulations.

 - The pool and spa pumps appear to be running.

 - Life-saving equipment (life rings and reaching poles) is readily available for use.